simeononsecurity/simeononsecurity.ch/content/cyber-security-career-playbook/getting-a-job-in-cyber-security/the-evolving-landscape-what-works-today-vs-what-worked-10-years-ago/index.en.md

 ## The Changing Face of Cybersecurity

 The field of cybersecurity has experienced a profound shift in the past decade. **Technological advancements** have opened up new avenues for cybercriminals to exploit, resulting in an increase in the frequency and sophistication of cyberattacks.
 Ten years ago, cybersecurity was primarily focused on protecting computer systems and networks.
 However, today's landscape encompasses a wide range of digital assets, including mobile devices, cloud infrastructure, and Internet of Things (IoT) devices.
-With the proliferation of interconnected devices, the attack surface has expanded exponentially, demanding a more comprehensive and adaptive approach to cybersecurity.
+With the proliferation of interconnected devices, the attack surface has expanded exponentially, demanding a more comprehensive and adaptive approach to cybersecurity.## Prevailing Issues in the Cybersecurity Industry
-{{< inarticle-dark >}}
-## Prevailing Issues in the Cybersecurity Industry

 ### 1. Skill Shortage